lbrgriffith/rusty-finance/README.md

 - `payback-period`: Calculates the payback period.
 - `break-even`: Performs break-even analysis.
 - `depreciation`: Calculates the depreciation of an asset.
+- `irr`: Calculates the internal rate of return.

 ## Examples